sabrinamerkin/sabrinamerkin.github.io/_posts/2000-01-01-Upload-in-Progress.md

 ## Machine Learning: Predicting Employee Salary

-We will use four machine learning models to predict employee salary using information contained in this dataset.
-We will begin by importing the following libraries.
+In this section, we deploy four machine learning models to predict employee salary using information from the dataset.
+We will then test and compare performance metrics to select the best model.
+To begin, we will import the following libraries.

 ```python
 from sklearn.model_selection import train_test_split